drunkard/ceph-readable-doc/html/_sources/radosgw/placement.rst.txt

           target that does not store data inline can provide a performance benefit for RGW client delete requests when the BlueStore DB is located on faster storage than bucket data since it eliminates the need to access slower devices synchronously while processing the client request.
 In that case, data associated with the deleted objects is removed asynchronously in the background by garbage collection.
+Note that inlining is only ever performed when writing to the default storage class.
+Inlining is *never* performed when writing to a non-default storage class.

 .. _adding_a_storage_class: